 The food services industry still only contributes only about 8–9% to the food market in India.
-In countries like the US and China, they make up nearly 40%-50% of the food market.
+Countries like the US and China, they make up nearly 40%-50% of the food market.
 So there’s clearly a lot of room for growth for companies like Zomato.

 We like the company because of –

-- its highly personalized, intuitive, simple to use, visually appealing mobile app designed to drive high engagement with the customers.
+- its a highly personalized, intuitive, simple-to-use, visually appealing mobile app designed to drive high engagement with customers.

 - the ability of the company to quickly pivot

-Considering huge scalability in business, the potential opportunity of growth in the market size as compared to the other nations, and the fact that India is on the cusp of offering higher employment potential for women, we recommend investors subscribe to this IPO for the long-term perspective.
+Considering the huge scalability of the business, the potential opportunity for growth in the market size as compared to the other nations, and the fact that India is on the cusp of offering higher employment potential for women, we recommend investors subscribe to this IPO for the long-term perspective.

 We would say, investors with a high-risk appetite and a long-term investment horizon can subscribe to the Zomato IPO.
 If you are a risk-averse investor, stay away from it as it really is a high-risk investment proposition.